Basilica of Saint Hyacinth: Center of Chicago's Polonia

 Due to St. Hyacinth's impressive size and history as the center of the neighborhood of first arrival for countless Polish Americans, the Basilica is considered to be the center of Chicago's Polonia, or Polish community.

 This has brought notable visitors to St. Hyacinth's who come here to reach out to Chicago's Polish community.
 General Józef Haller, Prime Minister Stanisław Mikołajczyk, Nobel Peace Prize winner and former President of Poland Lech Wałęsa, and former Premier Jarosław Kaczyński as well as his deceased twin brother President Lech Kaczyński have paid official visits to St. Hyacinth's.
 Other famous Solidarity activists such as Anna Walentynowicz, Zbigniew Romaszewski and Antoni Macierewicz have visited the Basilica as well.
 Famous clergy have also visited, including the Servant of God Jan Cieplak as well as the future Pope John Paul II, who trekked to St. Hyacinth's several times as the Archbishop of Cracow and referred to his gatherings there during his 1979 pilgrimage to Chicago.

 St. Hyacinth's also served as the place for local and national political elites to publicly cavort for the support of the Polish American electorate with politicians, their first stop as they would tour Chicago's Polish Village along with an obligatory meal at one of the local Polish restaurants.
 President George H. W. Bush attended mass at St. Hyacinth's twice, first as Vice President in 1985, as well as during his 1988 campaign.
 Purportedly, violence almost broke out as supporters of Lyndon LaRouche protesting outside the basilica were not looked at very kindly by local Poles, who had a reverence for the candidate they saw as the best hope against the loathed Communist regime in Poland.

 Relics

-St. Hyacinth Basilica has an impressive collection of relics of Saints of the Roman Catholic Church.
-A total of 121 relics are encased and presented to the faithful on All Saints Day, as well as the memorial day of each saint.
-Among them are:
+St. Hyacinth Basilica has an impressive collection of relics of saints of the Roman Catholic Church.
+A total of more than 175 relics are encased and presented to the faithful on All Saints' Day, as well as the memorial day of each saint.
+The list of relics includes but is not limited to: